shiftplusplus/eqnz/docs/001_motivation.md

 __“Earthquakes are equally as likely to occur in the morning or the evening”__ [Link 1](#Links1)

 In September of 2016, a scientific paper was published that reported a small relationship between the phase of the moon and a particular set of earthquakes.
 This report was vastly overblown by many commenting on the internet into a generalised "the moon causes earthquakes".
-To cut through some of the hype, I thought I would write a satirical piece focusing on the sun (not expecting to find anything); I could then pair down the data until I got a result and thus demonstrate how conclusions can be overblown.
+To cut through some of the hype, I thought I would write a satirical piece focusing on the sun (not expecting to find anything); I could then pare down the data until I got a result and thus demonstrate how conclusions can be overblown.
 This is because even given the small influence of the moon on selected fault lines, as of October 2016, there was no evidence for a general link between astronomical activity and earthquakes.
 Earthquakes were seen as a subsurface process of internal faults and pressures.